scala-ide/docs/tutorials/play20scalaide20/index.rst

 Going further
 -------------

-You now have all you need to create great web applications with Play 2.0 and scala.
+You now have all you need to create great web applications with Play 2.0 and Scala.

 For more information about Play 2.0, check out the `Play 2.0 wiki`_.